£71.25 £95.00

 Range - the number of teeth on the smalles and largest cogs, this gives you an indication of how hard or easy the gearing will be, the lower the number the harder the gears.
 The tooth count of the cogs inbetween are usually evenly spaced, ie: a 6 speed 14-24 freewheel would likely have cog sizes 14, 16, 18, 20, 22 & 24.

-Campagnolo Mirage / Veloce bottom bracket, hailing from Italy and in production from the 1990s to the 2000s (yet still new & unused after all this time!).
-Made from steel and weighing in at 388 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Shimano 600 pedals (or peddles if you prefer), hailing from Japan and in production during the 1980s.
+Made from aluminium/steel and weighing in at 492 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO